Maximum Persistent Betti Numbers of \v{C}ech Complexes

 We employ Lemma~\ref{lem:smallest_enclosing_spheres} to reduce the size of a cycle.
-To explain how, we use standard terminology for homology with $\Zspace / 2 \Zspace$ coefficients, which we briefly review.
+To explain how, we briefly review standard terminology from homology.
+For simplicity, we work over the coefficient field $\Zspace / 2 \Zspace$, though the results extend to any field (see the remark immediately after Corollary~\ref{cor:persistent_Betti_numbers} for a more algebraic approach).
 A \emph{$p$-chain}, $\gamma$, is a collection of $p$-simplices, and the \emph{vertices} of $\gamma$ are the vertices of its $p$-simplices.
 To \emph{add} two $p$-chains means taking their symmetric difference: $\gamma + \gamma' = \gamma \oplus \gamma'$.
 The \emph{boundary} of a $p$-simplex are its $(p-1)$-dimensional faces, and the \emph{boundary} of $\gamma$ is the sum of the boundaries of its $p$-simplices.
 A \emph{$p$-cycle} is a $p$-chain with empty boundary, denoted by $\partial \gamma = 0$.
 Two $p$-cycles are \emph{homologous}, denoted by $\gamma \sim \gamma'$, if there is a $(p+1)$-chain, $\Gamma$, that satisfies $\partial \Gamma = \gamma + \gamma'$.
 In this case, we say $\Gamma$ is a \emph{filling} of $\gamma + \gamma'$.
 Finally, $\gamma$ is \emph{trivial} if $\gamma \sim 0$. \begin{definition} Let $\gamma$ be a $p$-cycle and $x \neq y$ vertices of $\gamma$.
 To \emph{glue} $x$ and $y$, we substitute a new vertex, $z$, for $x$ and $y$ in all $p$-simplices, and write $\Glue{x}{y}$ for the resulting $p$-chain. \end{definition} After the substitution, a $p$-simplex that contains both, $x$ and $y$, is a $(p-1)$-simplex and thus implicitly removed from the $p$-cycle by the gluing operation.